DiyRex/recipe-web-nextjs/README.md

 ### **3.3.
 Application Functionality**

-1. **Navigation:**
+1. **Navigation & Footer:**
-   - Add a navigation bar with links to the Home, Search, and Random Recipe pages.
+   - Add a navigation bar with links to the Home, Search, and Random Recipe pages. and add a         footer as your preference.

 2. **Responsive Design:**
    - The website should be fully responsive, meaning it should look good on both desktop and mobile devices.